jamesfalkner/jw18-lab/ansible-intro.md

 [Ansilble Galaxy](https://galaxy.ansible.com/){:target="_blank"} has thousands of open source pre-created roles you can use in your projects (very much like
 Maven Central, NPM Registry, Docker Hub, etc).
-Let's find some helpful roles related to OpenShift that we can us elater on.
-These roles do things like query OpenShift for its configuration and then set _facts_ that playbooks can use programmatically.
+Let's find some helpful roles related to OpenShift that we can use later on.
+These roles do things like query OpenShift for its configuration and then set _facts_.
+Facts are bits of information derived from examining host systems that are stored as variables for later use in a play.

-First let's find the full name by searching Ansible Galaxy.
+First let's find the full name of our desired role by searching Ansible Galaxy.

 ~~~sh
 ansible-galaxy search openshift_common_facts